Vijay25091996/Titanic-Survival/README.md

 both of them were one hot encoded with drop_first= True

+#   Machine Learning (Training the model)
-imported almost all the popular Classifier Algorithms
+Imported almost all the popular Classifier Algorithms

 test_size was taken as 30%

+The accuracy scores were computed as below
 ![image](https://user-images.githubusercontent.com/26757681/201892074-0d8c64b2-684f-41fe-8f22-52d4cf853d9e.png)
 ![image](https://user-images.githubusercontent.com/26757681/201893899-bff827c2-d996-46f5-9202-77a42ef18f99.png)

 The top three that is  XGB,GB & RF were applied on the test dataset and submitted on Kaggle for scores